Punctuated Equilibrium

 Notice the term "progress" in the preceding paragraph.
 Any significant advance in evolution requires new genes.
 But loss of function, of course, can occur without new genes.
 So, macroevolutionary loss of function is not hard to explain.
 The real question is, "Does microevolutionary progress explain macroevolutionary progress?"

 An excellent example of microevolutionary progress was discovered in 1999, by geneticists and ophthalmologists at University College London.
-From sequences of opsin genes they have deduced a plausible way for trichromatic vision in the howler monkey to have evolved from dichromatic vision by neo-Darwinian gene duplication and random mutation.
+From sequences of opsin genes they have deduced a plausible way for trichromatic vision in the howler monkey to have evolved from dichromatic vision by neo-Darwinian gene duplication followed by nucleotide substitutions in one copy.
 Their analysis of the control regions of the genes, which are upstream of the coding regions, confirms the duplication.
 Interestingly, of the approximately 80 nucleotides from the coding region of the two genes that were compared, only one nucleotide was not identical.
 This plausible mutation causes a single amino acid substitution in the second howler opsin that changes its color sensitivity.
 The changed gene makes 3-color vision possible (25).
 In a recently discovered closely related example only two amino acid substitutions account for the blue-shifted vision of coelacanths (26).

 The howler monkeys' acquisition of trichromatic vision represents evolutionary progress, unquestionably.
 But the same neo-Darwinian microevolutionary mechanism has not been shown to be capable of manufacturing the wholly new genes necessary for macroevolutionary progress.
 We believe that another source for these new genes is necessary.